 The elastic band that holds the spring back worked well and Intrepid claim that this is marine grade elastic, designed to outlast a boat.

 The back rotates, rather than unclips, to change from landscape to portrait so there's nothing to drop with cold fingers.
 I remember using this (on an MPP?) to square up a horizon when I was too lazy to adjust the whole camera.
 When you rotate the back, you can see the fixing for the elastic so it should be easy enough to replace.
+One small point is that when using a short focus lens, the sliding bed projects behind the camera and obstructs the rotating back, so if you change your mind halfway through a shot, you will have to rack out the camera before you can rotate the back.
+Not a major defect, but worth remembering if you are intending to use both orientations.
 There are sliding clips to fix roll-film backs and suchlike, but I haven't used these.
 The bellows are fixed and seem flexible enough for me.

 Mine was supplied with a ply pinhole lensboard and red bellows.
 Red is apparently the most popular colour.
 It takes Linhof-type boards.

 To be honest, I haven't used it a great deal, but I can see no reason why it shouldn't work very well where a simple and very lightweight camera is needed.
 Architectural photographers might find they need more movements of course.
 For any established LF photographer it would make an excellent reserve or back-up camera.